 Patch tests are necessary in many cases: if you’re having treatment involving chemicals (eg. permanent eyebrow tattoos), the salon must do a patch test to make sure you don’t have an adverse reaction.
-Treatments such as botox and chemical peels, which are categorised as cosmetic procedures, should have the prior written consent of the client.
+Treatments such as chemical peels, which are categorised as cosmetic procedures, should have the prior written consent of the client.

 The therapist/salon should also give you appropriate information about the products they intend to use, and the equipment involved.
 Necessary warnings should be given where there is a risk of a client misusing or touching equipment, chemicals, etc, which could cause harm or injury.

 If the therapist or salon breaches their duty of care and the client suffers injury, they can face a negligence claim for personal injury compensation.